I14Y-ch/tutorials/README.md

 # I14Y API Documentation
 ## Overview
+This repository provides documentation for the Partner and Public APIs available on the I14Y interoperability platform.
+The Public APIs allow anonymous users to access data from I14Y without requiring an authentication token.
+The Partner APIs, designed for use by Local Data Stewards, require an authentication token for access.
+If you don't have the acess rights, please contact the [I14Y team](mailto:i14y@bfs.admin.ch).
+To get the authentication token please proceed as follows:

+- Log in to the internal area of the platform.
+- Click on the user symbol in the upper righ corner and then on “Copy access token”
+- Include this token in your requests to the API.

-This repository contains documentation and tutorials for the available electronic interfaces (APIs) offered by the I14Y interoperability platform.
-Technical documentation is available in the [Swagger I14Y](https://apiconsole.i14y.admin.ch/partner/v1/index.html), where all currently available endpoints are listed.
+Technical documentation is available in the [Swagger I14Y (partner)](https://apiconsole.i14y.admin.ch/partner/v1/index.html) and [Swagger I14Y (public)](https://apiconsole.i14y.admin.ch/public/v1/index.html), where all currently available endpoints are listed.
 The offering will be gradually expanded.

-In this repository, you will find access to a step-by-step guide Jupyter notebook that documents how to utilize the APIs with Python and the [Requests library](https://requests.readthedocs.io/en/latest/user/quickstart/).
-It demonstrates how to interact with the I14Y production environment, allowing you to test all functionalities without affecting the production environment.
-The notebook also documents the process of switching from one environment to another.
-If you do not have access to the production environment, please contact the [I14Y team](mailto:i14y@bfs.admin.ch).
+In this repository, you will find access to two step-by-step guide Jupyter notebooks that document how to utilize the Partner and Public APIs using Python and the [Requests library](https://requests.readthedocs.io/en/latest/user/quickstart/).

 ## Running the Tutorial
 You can run the tutorial by either: